bernardodiasc/hello-world/my-meteor-apollo-graphql-react-app/README.md

 - verify if `userId` is valid and only execute Mutations if it's, otherwise throw error
 - display UI state of errors

+### Finalizing Our Interface & Wrap Up

+- display UI state variations for logged and guest users
+- lots of React UI tweaks (I skipped on my code)